Phone, Email and Web Services

 - Each faculty advisor also has a distribution list containing all of his or her advisees in the format advisor.FirstName.LastName@purchase.edu.

-- If you are the owner of a list (i.e., you are a board-of-study coordinator), there is also a list containing all of your majors (for example, email@example.com).
+- If you are the owner of a list (i.e., you are a department chair), there is also a list containing all of your majors (for example, email@example.com).

 The faculty/staff portal includes links to the myHeliotrope Banner information system and numerous self-service applications—where you can do everything from changing your email password to viewing your class lists and submitting your grades.
 Your user name and password for myHeliotrope and other password-protected information are the same as your Purchase College email address and password; the domain is tnt_lan and your user ID is generally firstname.lastname (e.g., John.Doe).